L271828R/broadridge/README.md

 for the above 'symbols' only mean: "[", "]", "{", "}"

+For the above I showcase the basic workings of a stack object as would be asked from a begginner level 'HackerRank' or "Leetcode' testing challange.

 And I have a more complete solution where:

 * Proper JSON rules are followed and the content of both dictionaries and lists are validated.
 * JSON needs to start with "{" and finish with "}"
 * Here symbols mean: "[", "]", "{", "}", ":", ","
-* Incorrectly formatted JSON such as '{"key"::"value"}'
+* Incorrectly formatted JSON such as '{"key"::"value"}' will return false

 > https://github.com/L271828R/broadridge/blob/main/problem_1/json_parser.py
 > https://github.com/L271828R/broadridge/blob/main/problem_1/test_json.py

+It was not my intention to do more work.
+I sincerely could not understand with precise language what was the requirement.